MichaelHannalla/covid_detection_server/README.md

  1. Give permissions the main shell script to be executable by `chmod +x run_server.sh`
  2. Run by `./run_server.sh`
+ 3. Go to your browser into `localhost:5000` to open the main web page and test the project

 ## Models Training
 ~COMING SOON